bogongroverchalet/website/_articles/2017-8-8-winter-gear.md

 for any other type of booking.
 [Ajays](http://www.snow-ski.com.au) will continue to offer a discounted rental rate to Rovers :-)_

+_Hire skis as soon as possible to ensure that the hire stores don't run out._

 _Pack_ – with ample hip belt and chest strap.
 Modern internally framed packs with large hip belts to load weight onto the hips make carrying your load easier.
 They are available for hire from an outdoor shop if necessary.
 Packs are